Note: This document is a Work In Progress and is subject to change. Definitions may be relocated to a seperate document in the future.

 Kernel and U-Boot maintainers are usually grouped by SoC Architecture.

 Supported boards will have the most scrunity with code review.

-- SoC maintainer maybe submit a PR with only a reviewed by of the lead SoC maintainer
+- SoC maintainer may submit a PR reviewed by of the lead SoC maintainer only.

 Kernel Related Patches¶